datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 ???+ rlimit "Rate Limits"

-    The Stripe API employs a number of [safeguards](https://stripe.com/docs/rate-limits){target=_blank} against bursts of incoming traffic to help maximize its stability. sUsers who send many requests in quick succession may see error responses that show up as status code 429.
+    The Stripe API employs a number of [safeguards](https://stripe.com/docs/rate-limits){target=_blank} against bursts of incoming traffic to help maximize its stability.
+    Users who send many requests in quick succession may see error responses that show up as status code 429.

 ## How to Connect DataDistillr to Stripe
 To set up a data source connection for Stripe, you will need to have: